AramPapaz/MetaTIS/README.md

 ## Data & Models
 The *Data* folder contains all the TIS reported from five distinct studies.
 In the *Seq* column, *S* represents the position of the start codons.
 The train, validation, and test datasets for NT and ESM2 are available on [Hugging Face](https://huggingface.co/datasets/Arampapaz/MetaTIS_Train_Val_Test).

-The *Models* folder contains the calibrated meta-model plus the NT and ESM2 optimal checkpoints having the lowest loss on the validation set. *usage.ipynb* shows how these models can be used to obtain TIS predictions.
+The *Models* folder contains the calibrated meta-model plus the NT and ESM2 optimal checkpoints having the lowest loss on the validation set.

+The *scripts* folder contains the *usage.ipynb* that shows how these models can be used to obtain TIS predictions and the *IntegratedGradients.ipynb* that illustrates the code used to compute the integrated gradients.
 ## Python and package versions
 *python* ==  3.12.4
 *scikit-learn* == 1.7.2